ComputerNerd/Retro-Graphics-Toolkit/README.md

 Retro-Graphics-Toolkit
 ======================

 Retro Graphics Toolkit is a free program that allows graphics to be created for (at some point) a wide verity of video game consoles (usually retro).
-It is also to provide amazing interoperability between video game console formats..
+It is also to provide amazing interoperability between video game console formats.
+Retro Graphics Toolkit is licensed under the terms of GPL v3 or later.